lmanov1/DL_DiabeticRetinopathyStagePrediction/README.md

 Is a base class that defines methods for training and evaluating a model, using a learner object
 Methods:
 - train_model - for fine-tuning models with pretrained weigth , using an internal learner object
-- evaluate_model - using internal learner object , loss function of CrossEntropyLossFlat and accuracy metrics.
+- evaluate_model - using internal learner object , loss function of CrossEntropyLoss and accuracy metrics.
 - get_learner(evaluation metrcis) - get an internal learner object
 ##### Class: PretrainedEyeDiseaseClassifier